 - Salicylic acid: a pore clearing exfoliant that controls blackheads and whiteheads.
 Find it in SLMD Salicylic Acid Cleanser.

 - Benzoyl peroxide: an antimicrobial and anti-inflammatory that kills acne bacteria while calming irritation.
-Try SLMD BP Lotion.
+Try SLMD Benzoyl Peroxide Acne Lotion.

 Skin concern: body acne